Dave-Robertson/SRX/README.md

 ### Sample files

-Some sample .srx files are included in the examples directory.
+Some sample files are included in the examples directory.